aws/aws-fpga/sdk/linux_kernel_drivers/edma/edma_README.md

 ## Using file operations to perform DMA

-The EDMA can be used in any developer program (running in user space) using simple device operations following standard linux/posix system calls.
-Each EDMA queue is has a `/dev/edmaX_queueN` filename, hence it support linux character device APIs.
+The EDMA can be used in any developer program (running in user space) using simple device operations following standard Linux/POSIX system calls.
+Each EDMA queue is has a `/dev/edmaX_queueN` filename, hence it support Linux character device APIs.

 As DMA channel/queue would get a file-descriptors in the userspace applications, and data movement application (like read() and write() ) would use a buffer pointer _(void*)_ to the instance CPU memory, while using file offset _(off\_t)_ to present the write-to/read-from address in the FPGA.